 ATMs.
 Allows someone to instantly withdraw or deposit funds in their checking account, without needing to visit a bank directly.

-Point of sale (POS) transactions.
-A card reader at the checkout allows account holders to make purchases in-store using a card attached to a specific bank account.
+Point-of-sale (POS) transactions.
+A card reader at the checkout allows account holders to make purchases in-store using a debit or credit card, utilizing the card network (Visa/MC) for processing.

 ACH payments are the most common transfer type that falls under the EFT umbrella.
 Because they require minimal oversight by bank employees and aren’t subject to card network charges, ACH transfers are very affordable for banks and credit unions.
-In 2021, 29.1 billion payments valued at $72.6 trillion were processed via the ACH system.
+In 2023, the ACH system processed 31.5 billion payments valued at a record $80.1 trillion.

 While all ACH payments are considered EFTs, not all EFTs undergo the ACH process.
 This includes debit cards and credit cards, as card payments are electronic but do not involve the ACH network.

-ACH payments work by processing payments through a network of financial institutions overseen by the national automated clearing house association (NACHA).
-The originator i.e. the bank which initiates the transfer will send funds to the clearing house.
+ACH payments work by processing funds through a network overseen by NACHA rules.
+The originating depository financial institution (ODFI) submits a batch to the ACH operators (The Federal Reserve or The Clearing House).
+The operators then process the transactions, not NACHA.
 Payment processing takes place in batches, rather than by individual transactions, which keeps the cost down for banks.
 Once the funds arrive at the receiving bank, they are credited to the relevant account, usually by the next business day.

 The following payment services are generally considered ACH transactions: